gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 This chapter is about the parts that go into making a shoe.
 It is useful knowledge to have for being able to decipher reviews of climbing shoes and for speaking more precisely about them.
+But also, knowing what the different parts are and what they do helps to understand climbing shoes much better.

 #### Upper

 The shoe’s body itself is called the upper.
-This is the parts of material sewn together to cover the last like a sock.
+It consists of parts of material sewn together to cover the last like a sock.
 By itself, it is fairly floppy, but it’s the part of the shoe in contact with your feet and what the different bits of rubber, elastic, and closure system are attached to.

 Uppers come in different materials.